wiggle's blog

 ADB tutorial

 To use ADB, you need to first put the phone in developer mode.
-Open the Settings app, and hit 8 to open the "About phone" menu, then hit 8 again until you get a message that says "You are now a developer!"
+Open the Settings app, and hit 8 (or "About phone") to open the "About phone" menu, then hit 8 (or "Build info") again until you get a message that says "You are now a developer!"

 Turning on developer mode